vertica/VerticaPy/README.md

 cur = vertica_python.connect(** to_vertica_python_format(dsn)).cursor()
 ```

-You can also save your credentials in VerticaPy to avoid creating redundant cursors.
+To save time and avoid creating extra cursors, you can save your credentials in an auto connection:

 ```python
 from verticapy.connect import *